Posted on: 06 Aug, 2019

 This trend-following setup is all about identifying what’s called in financial market terminology a failure to rotate in the context of a typical ABC correction context.
 The rotation is successful when the price reaches the previous fractal pivot point or swing high (in an uptrend).

 Squeezes are generally against weak-handed players.
-If market has been trending up, there will be an inertia by market participants to set limit orders in the direction of the overall trend, which suggests a squeeze at the top edge and viceversa.
+If markets has been trending up, there will be an inertia by market participants to set limit orders in the direction of the overall trend, which suggests a squeeze at the top edge and vice versa.

 The entry is confirmed on a break of the candle high (if uptrend) after a sequence of decreasing volume candles, with the stop loss placement below the most recent low (if uptrend), targeting as first objective for the strategy a retest of the most recent high, where the position will be moved to breakeven and as a rule of thumb, 50% of profits should be cashed out, while the remaining position could aim to target a move to the 100% projection target, as per the concept explained in this article.